Gladys Bentley: Harlem

 Bentley had great talent as a piano player, singer, and entertainer.
-Her performances were "comical, sweet and risqué" for the era and the audience.
+Her performances (in the words of Alfred Duckett) were "comical, sweet and risqué" for the era and the audience.
 In her music, she called out men and openly sang about sexual relationships which was seen as risqué behavior at the time.
 Even more, she often sang about "sissies" and "bulldaggers" and, through innuendo or more literally, about her female lovers, and she flirted with women in the audience.
+She claimed that she had married a white woman in Atlantic City, and it was widely publicised in the press although the woman remains unnamed.

-She mostly played the blues and parodies of popular songs of the time: "mocking 'high' class imagery with 'low' class humor, she applied aspects of the sexually charged 'black' blues to demure, romantic 'white' ballads, creating a culture clash between these two music forms".
+She mostly played the blues and parodies of popular songs of the time.
+As James Wilson writes, "mocking 'high' class imagery with 'low' class humor, she applied aspects of the sexually charged 'black' blues to demure, romantic 'white' ballads, creating a culture clash between these two music forms".
 Bentley was known for taking popular songs and putting a promiscuous spin on them.
 She sang loud, and her vocal style was deep and booming, sometimes using a growling effect and imitations of a horn.
 In August 1928, she signed with Okeh Records company and recorded eight sides over the course of the next year up until 1929.
 In 1930 she recorded a side with the Washboard Serenaders for Victor, and later recorded for the Excelsior, and Flame labels.
 Her vocal range was wide, as can be heard in her recordings.
 She mostly sang in a deep, low range, but also reached high notes.
 Bentley's performances appealed to black, white, gay, and straight audiences alike, and many celebrities attended her shows.
 Langston Hughes recorded his reaction to the beginning of Bentley's career success:

 For two or three amazing years, Miss Bentley sat, and played piano all night long … with scarcely a break between the notes, sliding from one song to another, with a powerful and continuous underbeat of jungle rhythm.
 Miss Bentley was an amazing exhibition of musical energy – a large, dark, masculine lady, whose feet pounded the floor while her fingers pounded the keyboard – a perfect piece of African sculpture, animated by her own rhythm.